opsimathically/changemon/README.md

       changemon_ref: ChangeMon<number>
     ) => {
       //
+      // old_val:
-      // old_val: This is the value prior to the change.
+      // This is the value prior to the change.
       //
+      // new_val:
-      // new_val: This is the value that it will be changed to.
+      // This is the value that it will be changed to.
       //
+      // path:
-      // path: this is an array of paths and types to get to the value being changed.
+      // This is an array of paths and types to get to the value being
+      // changed.
       //
       // changemon_ref:
-      // This is a changemon self reference, from which you an access the extra passthrough data.
+      // This is a changemon self reference, from which you an access the extra
-      // in this case it's the number 777, in your case, it's an object, or database handles or whatever
+      // passthrough data.
+In this case it's the number 777, in your case, it's
-      // you want.
+      // an object, or database handles or whatever you want.
       //
       // applyChange:
       // this will propagate the current path and changes into an unrelated and